Reviews and press

 Vnunez-Ms_luv2read (on NetGalley)

 This was a very good read.
-I didn’t realize that Hospice care did so much.
+I didn’t realize that hospice care did so much.
 I must admit, when I hear the word “hospice”, I think someone is going there to die.
 This book lets you know that so much more is done at this type of facility.
 The breakdown of the book is also very interesting.
 We hear from people in different roles as well as the families of what goes on in hospice.
 I always thought there were certain jobs that take special people to do and this is one of them.
 Thank you to all that work to make one’s possible final days one filled with care, dignity and pain controlled.
 I will no longer look at a hospice facility the same again.
-Thanks to NetGalley, the author and the publisher for the ARC of this book in return for my honest review.

 Janet C., Librarian (on NetGalley), March 2018